Gretchen Champion, M.D.

 Shane Pahlavan, M.D.

 Dr. Shane Pahlavan works diligently with his patients to determine the optimal course of treatment, formulating a plan that lets them know exactly what to expect.
 Board certified and specializing in otolaryngology for both children and adults, Dr. Pahlavan performs cutting-edge balloon sinusplasties in the office that comfortably and easily alleviate chronic sinusitis.
 Patients appreciate his affable, relatable bedside manner along with his progressive surgical expertise.
 His clinical specialties include head and neck cancer, thyroid and parathyroid surgery, pediatrics, endoscopic sinus surgery and complex ear disorders.
 He is one of only a handful of surgeons in DFW performing vagal nerve stimulator surgery for patients with epilepsy (seizure disorder).
 He is a Summa Cum Laude graduate of Baylor University, graduated with Alpha Omega Alpha honors from the University of Texas Medical Branch at Galveston, and is certified by the American Board of Otolaryngology.
 His research has been published in multiple medical journals.
-An avid sports fan, Dr. Pahlavan lives with his wife and two sons in McKinney.
+An avid sports fan, Dr. Pahlavan lives with his wife and three sons in McKinney.

 Kenneth Hsu, M.D.